 For now, SPS officers working alongside the Surrey RCMP will use RCMP-branded police cars.
-It’s one way we’re working together to ensure public safety during the transition’s first phase.
-Part of the phased transition is gradually familiarizing Surrey residents with the look of SPS – we are starting with uniforms for now – vehicles will be added in the future – the exact timeline has not yet been determined by the three levels of government.
+Part of the phased transition is gradually familiarizing Surrey residents with the look of SPS – we are starting with uniforms, and vehicles will be added in the future.

 How do I contact an SPS member who dealt with my file?

 During this phase of Surrey's policing transition, you may be assisted by a Surrey RCMP or SPS officer.
-No matter who attended your call, please call Surrey RCMP, or the number on the business card provided to you, if you need to follow up on your file.
+No matter who attended your call, please call Surrey RCMP (604-599-0502) or the number on the business card provided to you, if you need to follow up on your file.